Underarm bowling incident of 1981: The delivery

 New Zealand needed 6 runs to tie the match from the final ball, with eight wickets down.
 Greg Chappell, the Australian captain, instructed the bowler (his younger brother Trevor) to bowl underarm in a bid to prevent the Number 10 New Zealand batsman (Brian McKechnie) from getting under the delivery with sufficient power and elevation to hit a six.
-Bowling underarm was within the laws of cricket at the time (although specifically against the rules in certain one-day competitions around the world, such as the Benson & Hedges Cup tournament in England), but was universally considered as archaic, uncompetitive, and not a bowling style that would ever be used seriously at even junior levels of the sport.
+Bowling underarm was legal within the basic laws of cricket at the time, although it was often ruled out under modified playing conditions used in various competitions around the world, such as the Benson & Hedges Cup tournament in England.
+Underarm bowling had been defunct as a serious technique since the 1910s and at the time of the incident it was universally considered as archaic, uncompetitive, and a style that was not used seriously even at very young junior levels of the sport.

 In accordance with cricket protocol, the umpires and batsmen were informed that the bowler was changing his delivery style and that the final ball would be delivered underarm.
 Trevor Chappell then rolled the ball along the pitch, in the style of bowls.

 McKechnie blocked the ball defensively, then threw his bat away in a show of angry frustration.
 Australia had achieved victory by 6 runs.
 The New Zealand batsmen walked off the field in disgust.
 The New Zealand captain, Geoff Howarth, ran onto the field to plead with the umpires.
 Howarth believed underarm bowling to be illegal in the competition, as per the rules in the English one-day tournaments with which he was very familiar, specifically the Benson and Hedges Cup.

 In the confusion before the final ball was bowled, one of the Australian fielders, Dennis Lillee, did not walk into place, meaning that technically the ball should have been a no-ball on the grounds that Australia had one too many fielders outside the field restriction line.
 Had the umpires noticed this, New Zealand would have been awarded one run for the no-ball, and the final ball would have had to be re-bowled.